Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF NATIONAL ECONOMIC DEVELOPMENT

-The Gambia scores in the low human development category, according to the UN Human Development Index (HDI), with a rank of 173 out of 188 countries and a HDI score of 0.452.[36]
+The Gambia scored in the low human development category, according to the 2022 UN Human Development Index (HDI), with a rank of 174 out of 189 countries and a HDI score of 0.500.[83]
+This puts The Gambia at slightly lower human development than other West African countries.

 LEVEL AND EXTENT OF POVERTY

-The Gambia has a high level of poverty, with 57.2 percent of the population deemed to be living in multidimensional poverty according to the United Nations in 2016.[37]
+The Gambia has a high level of poverty, with 41.7 percent of the population living in multidimensional poverty according to the United Nations’ 2022 Global Multidimensional Poverty Index.[84]

-A major continuing challenge to the Gambian economy is the lack of diversified or robust sectors of the economy which provide individuals with financial security and stability.
-Some of the population is agrarian, but more than half of the arable land in the country is cultivated.
-Instead, Gambians rely heavily on the tourist industry and remittance payments.[38]
+The Gambia’s economy lacks diversity, leading to financial insecurity.
+Two-thirds of the population is agrarian, but more than half of the arable land in the country has already been cultivated.
+The Gambian economy relies heavily on the tourist industry and remittance payments.[85]

 DEGREE OF GENDER INEQUALITY